 Beware of editors offering services for significantly less than the going rate.
 After the sticker shock of professional editing prices it can be tempting to go with a lower-cost option.
 And some part-time or beginning editors discount their prices to build their client base, and are legitimately skilled editors.

 However, generally you get what you pay for when you hire an editor.
 Quality editing is a painstaking and time-consuming process for comparatively little pay.
 The best editors will respect their work enough to charge a fair price for it – and so should you.

 Quality editing is a painstaking and time-consuming process for comparatively little pay.
 The best editors will respect their work enough to charge a fair price for it – and so should you.

 Do they offer a sample edit or consult?

 Many professional editors will offer first-time clients a free sample edit (usually the first 3-10 pages).
 This helps them evaluate your writing level and estimate how long it will take them to complete your manuscript edit.
 Take advantage of this chance to see their editing style and prepare yourself for the problems they are likely to find in your manuscript.

 Some editors also offer a manuscript consult option.
-This looks different for each editor.
 In my consults, I listen to authors share their vision for the story and their career and give feedback on their manuscript outline (which they’ve submitted to me in advance).
-Then they have the opportunity to pick my brain on everything from types of edits to character development.
+They have the opportunity to pick my brain on everything from types of edits to character development.